Indonesia: Residents flee as Semeru volcano erupts in East Java | DW | 04.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The eruption sent a cloud of smoke into the sky, with videos on social media showing residents fleeing the ash.
-Semeru has erupted several times in the last year, and is one of the most active volcanoes in Indonesia.
+Dozens of people suffered burns, officials have said.

 The eruption sent a tower of smoke and ash into the sky, causing panic among local residents in East Java